2-Can/HarryWoollett_T1A2/README.md

 ## Purpose

-The purpose of my portfolio website is to showcase my skills as a web designer, as well as display some of my personality.
-It includes contact information, links to my projects, and a bit of personal flair.
+The purpose of my portfolio website is to showcase my skills as a web designer, as well as display some of my personal brand.
+It includes contact information, links to my projects & blogs, and a bit of flair.

 ---